User Behaviour Data: Increase Your Online Visibility With The Reverse SEO Technique

 Where to Start:

-Do away with keyword optimization in snippets to better focus on what makes the user click.
-Plugins like Yoast evaluate your snippets with regard to SEO but user behaviour data like click-through-rate (CTR) have much higher impact on ranking positions.
+Do away with keyword optimization in meta descriptions to better focus on what makes the user click.
+Plugins like Yoast evaluate your meta descriptions with regard to SEO but user behaviour data like click-through-rate (CTR) have much higher impact on ranking positions.
 Search engines like Google aim at providing the best possible search experience so they naturally take user behaviour into consideration.
-The best-researched keywords and most creative implementation in your snippet can’t make up for a missing click-through-rate.
+The best-researched keywords and most creative implementation in your meta description can’t make up for a missing click-through-rate.
 You thus need to raise interest and curiosity in the reader to make them click.
 In the second step you need, of course, to cater to this interest and curiosity on your website.
 It’s not enough to just trick people into entering your restaurant you need to serve them a delicious meal as well or you’ll never see them again.
 This is why dwelling time also impacts your ranking.

 Where to Start:

-Scan through your snippets and ask yourself, if you’d click on them.
+Scan through your meta descriptions and ask yourself if you’d click on them.
 Do they communicate benefit for the potential reader?
 Are they straight to the point?
 Can the linked content live up to the expectations raised in the meta description?
 Resist the temptation to fall for click baiting techniques.
-Instead craft unique and compelling snippets for each and every page on your site.
+Instead craft unique and compelling meta descriptions for each and every page on your site.

 5. Prioritize Branding